Robert336/AthleticsCentreBot/README.md

 # AthleticsCentreBot
 ### Basic functionality is complete.

-#### tldr
-Automatically reserve spots at the Athletic Centre faster than everyone else.
+#### tldr: Automatically reserve spots at the Athletic Centre faster than everyone else.

 ### Description
 Uses Python and Selenium to automate the process of logging in and booking a time slot at the WLU Athletics Centre.